ThinkIQ-Labs/OPC-UA-Model-SDK/README.md

 ## Reference Repos

 These are good references for obtaining the ModelDesign.xsd/.cs and Opc.Ua.Types.xsd/.cs files.
-Prof. Postol let's you reference a Nuget package, which the OPC Foundation appears to be lacking at this time.

 - https://github.com/OPCFoundation/UA-ModelCompiler
 - https://github.com/mpostol & https://www.nuget.org/packages/UAOOI.SemanticData.UAModelDesignExport/

+Prof. Postol let's you reference a NuGet package, which the OPC Foundation appears to be lacking at this time.

 ## Things that Become Easier Using this SDK